peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 abundance threshold.
 This explains the false negatives.

-It appears that the THAPBI PICT default minimum abundance threshold of 100 reads to too stringent for detecting all the markers in a complex pool like this.
+It appears that the THAPBI PICT default minimum abundance threshold of 100 reads is too stringent for detecting all the markers in a complex pool like this.
 Including negative sequencing controls would help set an objective lower bound.